Pizza-Developer/Pizza-Developer/README.md

 - 🌱 I’m currently learning to code
 - 📫 How to reach me: pizzahatoffical@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: my fevourite game is deltarune
+- ⚡ Fun fact: my favourite game is deltarune

 <!---
 Pizza-Developer/Pizza-Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.